BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 ### What is culture?
 <p>
-    Between 1967 and 1973, Dutch social psychologist Geert Hofstede surveyed 117,000 IBM employees across 50 different countries, asking them questions about everyday life.
+    Between 1967 and 1973, Dutch social psychologist Geert Hofstede surveyed 117,000 IBM employees across 50 different countries, asking them questions to understand their worldview.
     The result was "Hofstede's cultural dimensions theory".
-    His theory assigns a score to "cultural dimensions" such an individualism versus collectivism.
+    His theory assigns each country a score for each of 6 "cultural dimensions", such an individualism versus collectivism.
-    These are 5 such dimensions, plotted for a few countries¹⁰:
+    These are his findings plotted for a few countries¹⁰:
 </p>

 <br/>